-Bullhead Point is located on West Broadway along Lake Neatahwanta.
+Bullhead Point is located at 711 West Broadway along Lake Neatahwanta.
 It is a popular location for fishing and community events.
 The pavilion can be rented for private events.
 From the main pavilion, the pier reaches 500 feet out into Lake Neatahwanta to the gazebo.
 Public restrooms are available in the Tourism Center building.

 Canal Park Marina is located on South First Street at Lock 3.

-Foster Park is located on the western shore of the Oswego River, on Foster Street.
+Foster Park is located on the western shore of the Oswego River, 32 Foster Street.
+The entrance is on the riverside of the intersection of West First Street North and Worth Street.
 The park was established in 1937, and is named after James A. Foster, the first mayor of the City of Fulton.
 Foster served 3 terms — 1902-1904, 1906-1907, and 1932-1933.
 The Foster family business was the Foster Brothers Cutlery Company.
 The park offers a pavilion with grills, playground equipment, and softball field.

-John Lincoln Park is located on Gilbert Street near South 12th Street.
+John Lincoln Park is located on Gilbert Street near 243 South 12th Street.
 It was established in 1967, and was named after civic leader, mayor-elect John Lincoln.
 The playground includes a small ball field and several swings.

 Oswego Falls Park was named after the nearby waterfalls in the Oswego River.
 It is located at the intersection of Union Street and South First Street (198-120 Union Street).
 From 1600-1828, the site was used for colonial portage around the falls.
 Fort Bradstreet also stood on the site from 1759-1767.
 Today, the park includes a basketball court, playing fields, swings, and other playground equipment.